 Travel journalism tends to be written in the first person.
 However, behind every story, there is usually a highly competent professional guide that allows the traveller to avoid becoming a danger to both themselves and others.

 One of the many benefits of travel is that it exposes you to new experiences.
 As such, you need to realize that you are probably not going to be completely familiar with all of the manners and customs in most foreign locales.
-However, it's one thing to puzzle over the function of some strange looking object in the bathroom of your hotel room and quite another to figure out how to successfully navigate the exotic landscape of another country.
+It's one thing to puzzle over the function of some strange looking object in the bathroom of your hotel room and quite another to figure out how to successfully navigate the exotic landscape of another country.
 That's where a proper guide is priceless.

 Taking a close-up photo of a yak on a hiking trail in India?
 Bad idea as yaks have been known to use their horns to fatally gore those who block their way.
 Thinking of cooling off by immersing yourself in a still stretch of water in the Amazon Basin?
 Not wise as piranhas and electric eels tend to congregate in such spots.
 A guide helps to prevent these pitfalls.

 Having a guide was mandatory in Bhutan.
 Our guide, Jamyung (pictured above), enhanced our appreciation and enjoyment of his country.
 Whether acclimatizing us to high altitude in preparation for a trek or acting as our escort at a Bhutanese movie premiere where we sat amongst a group of Buddhist monks who were dressed in their traditional saffron robes, Jamyung was there to assist and educate without being obtrusive.